We receive compensation from our advertising partners for links on the blog. Here’s our full Advertiser Policy.

 - Complimentary Boingo wi-fi hotspot access

+Additionally, cardholders can get up to $100 in statement credits annually for purchases at Saks Fifth Avenue on their Platinum Card®.
+That’s up to $50 in statement credits semi-annually.
+However, they must be enrolled for this benefit to apply.
 Because of the 5x air travel purchase rewards, the Amex Platinum is the fastest way to earn frequent flyer miles with a credit card.

-Summary on Chase Sapphire Reserve Review
+Summary of Chase Sapphire Reserve Review

 The Chase Sapphire Reserve is worth it if you travel on a regular basis and want flexibility because you’re not loyal to a particular airline or hotel.
 If you maximize the Chase Sapphire Reserve’s benefits it can definitely be worth more than the $450 annual fee.